 - Our research environment is rated as 100% conducive to producing world-leading research, and 81.5% of our research is rated as outstanding in terms of its reach and significance (REF 2014).

-- An opportunity to attend talks delivered by a high calibre of visiting speakers from across the World
+- An opportunity to attend talks delivered by the high calibre of visiting speakers from across the World.

 You will take a variety of courses covering research methodology, current topics in psychological research, and statistics.
 The classes on statistics also provide a grounding in statistical programming.
 There are also courses which focus on qualitative methodologies and on general research skills, such as research ethics, science communication, and getting your work ready for publication.